 The Priory and Hospital of St. Mary Spital

-Just up the road from St. Mary Bethlehem, it’s namesake St. Mary Spital is better known these days for having given it’s name to the area of Spitalfields, nestling as it used to do, in amongst a lot of fields.
+Just up the road from St. Mary Bethlehem, it’s namesake St. Mary Spital is better known these days for having given it’s name to the area of Spitalfields.
+Nestling as it once did, in amongst a lot of fields.
 The entrance to the modern day Spital Square would have been around the area of the gatehouse to the priory and the modern day Folgate Street would have been it’s northern boundary.

-The priory was founded in 1197 by Walter Brune and dissolved in 1539 by Henry VIII with the lands becoming an artillery ground, hints of which can still be seen in road names of the areas such as Artillery Lane, Gun Street and Artillery Passage.
-Elizabeth I made good use of the area as she prepared for war with the Spanish during her reign with many of the soldiers training there.
+The priory was founded in 1197 by Walter Brune and dissolved in 1539 by Henry VIII with the lands becoming an artillery ground.
+Hints of that time can still be seen in road names of the area such as Artillery Lane, Gun Street and Artillery Passage.
+Elizabeth I made good use of the area as she prepared for war with the Spanish during her reign.
+Many of the archers training for battle with the Spanish Armada practiced there.
 Excavations in the nineties revealed much and the remains of the Charnel House can be seen as a result with the remains of over 10,500 skeletons uncovered.

 Eventually the area developed and it’s proximity to the city led to the development of a market which in 1638 was given it’s first charter by Charles I for Flesh, Fowl and Roots.
 Following the Great Fire in 1666 the market begun to expand and it’s importance grew receiving a further charter from Charles II in 1682.
 It was the catalyst for the wider development of the area as the market acted as a magnet for traders bringing goods from the docks and elsewhere.
 Eventually other industries grew up as the area began to attract more and more migrants and the silk weaving and brewing industries were born.